up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

         === "PPPoE"

-             Follow the following guide from the pfSense documentation:
+             Follow the __Accessing a CPE/Modem from Inside the Firewall__ guide from the pfSense documentation:

              <https://docs.netgate.com/pfsense/en/latest/recipes/modem-access.html>